astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 means.
 In essence, a "reference frame" refers to a single set of space and time coordinates.
-Pick an origin in space and time, and then clock readings mark locations along a time axis, and ruler readings mark locations along spacial axes, which usually are the standard cartesian $x$, $y$, and $z$.
+Pick an origin in space and time, and then clock readings mark locations along a time axis, and ruler readings mark locations along spatial axes, which often are the standard cartesian $x$, $y$, and $z$.
 Four numbers can therefore define a particular location in space at a particular moment in time, relative to the chosen origin.